ten-protocol/go-ten/tools/walletextension/README.md

 - **3. JSON‑RPC calls carry the token**
   - For HTTP/WS JSON‑RPC, a small middleware inspects requests for a hex token and attaches it to the context as the **gateway token**.
-  - The wallet extension RPC layer reads this token, validates it, converts it back to `encryptionToken` bytes and loads the corresponding `GWUser` from storage.
+  - The gateway RPC layer reads this token, validates it, converts it back to `encryptionToken` bytes and loads the corresponding `GWUser` from storage.

 - **4. Encrypted RPC from gateway to node**